Your Wroclaw Travel Guide for the Perfect Weekend Escape

 Wroclaw has a charming University Quarter, which is located on the north end of the Old Town, and I think it’s well worth the visit even if you’re no longer a student.

-The University of Wroclaw
+The University of Wroclaw as viewed from ground level in Poland

 Within the University Quarter, you’ll find the University of Wroclaw, whose claim to fame is Aula Leopoldina, a ceremonial hall done in the Baroque Style.
 I had seen photos of the pastel ceilings and hand-carved cherubs online and I immediately wanted to visit this place for myself.
 Unfortunately, on the first day we visited, the university was not open to the public, and on the second attempt, the hall was blocked off to visitors.
 Two strikes!

-Looking for things to do in Wroclaw - you can always visit Aula Leopoldina.
+Looking for things to do in Wroclaw you can always visit Aula Leopoldina

-Architecture inside the University of Wroclaw.
+Architecture inside the University of Wroclaw including a beautiful staircase

 I may not have gotten to see one of the most beautiful university halls in Europe, but the Mathematical Tower was open, so we climbed to the top for views of the city.
 The terrace has a height of 42 meters, which may not sound like a lot, but you can look out over the Old Town and across the Oder River.

-Views of Wroclaw from the Mathematical Tower.
+Views of Wroclaw from the Mathematical Tower including the imposing statue

 Peek inside a Baroque-Rococo church